 - Creating rapport is essential for breaking the ice in video conferencing.
 Rapport is a technique to create a certain connection of empathy with another person.
 Translating into common vocabulary, it is a technique to “break the ice”, mainly in the first contact.
 You can ask about the weather, mention an object from the other person's room in the meeting (like praising a painting behind, for example), or show something typical of your space, such as the team that works with you.

-- Always have a plan B. If your video conferencing tool doesn't work, always have an alternative, and of course, make yourself available to help your guests with the installation of the video conferencing tool.
+- Always have a back up plan.
+If your video conferencing tool doesn't work, always have an alternative, and of course, make yourself available to help your guests with the installation of the video conferencing tool.

-- It is essential to maintain fluid communication.
+- It is critical to maintain fluid communication.

 There are many other practical tips for carrying out video conferences and the world is increasingly moving towards a global collaboration, which requires us to use virtual communication tools daily to meet, coordinate efforts, serve clients, and work as a team with people located anywhere in the world.
 This is why videoconferencing became one of the fundamental tools for corporate interactions.